greenpeace/gpea-npm-en-uploader/README.md

 # Note

-* Do NOT commit `.enuploader` file into git since there's password inside it.
+* Please keep your secret file .npm-en-uploader-secret safe since it contains the real secrets.

 # TODOs